DevPatel1704/Wild-Fire-Early-Prediction-IOT/README.md

 1. Designed and implemented the **GAT-LSTM** architecture: a two-layer Graph Attention Network (4 attention heads, 100 nodes, k=4 neighbour graph) feeding a 2-layer LSTM (hidden size 128) over 7-day windows, with LayerNorm after both the spatial and temporal stages and a two-layer dense head (128 → 64 → 1 with GELU) outputting per-node fire probability.
 2. Handled the severe class imbalance with Random Undersampling on the training split and `BCEWithLogitsLoss` positive-class weighting, achieving a final test **AUC of 0.969**, **Recall of 96.7%**, Precision 79.2%, F1 0.871, and F2 0.927 - the highest F2 of all six models evaluated.
 3. Tuned hyperparameters (Adam lr 0.001, batch size 16, 20 epochs, best-checkpoint saving on test AUC) and validated that the graph attention mechanism correctly propagates risk across spatially connected nodes, with GAT-LSTM outperforming the equivalent RNN+LSTM baseline (AUC 0.968) by confirming the spatial graph adds predictive value.
 4. Evaluated all models prioritising AUC and Recall over accuracy given class imbalance, produced confusion matrices, ROC/PR curves, and the model comparison table saved to `artifacts/eval/` and surfaced in the dashboard Results tab.
+Wrote Final Report.

 ### Dhruv: Data Preparation & IoT Sensor Simulation